Nanjing

 the southern capital, six dynasties deep

-Nanjing has carried the southern capital across six dynasties.
-Twenty-five kilometres of Ming city wall still stand, the Hongwu Emperor lies under Purple Mountain, and the Qinhuai painted boats still drift past the Confucius Temple after dark.
+Nanjing has been a Chinese capital across six dynasties.
+Sun Yat-sen lies on Purple Mountain, 25 kilometres of Ming city wall still stand, and the painted boats still drift the Qinhuai canal past the Confucius Temple after dark.

 Why people